rohit12crj/Study-Notes/DBMS/Mysql.md

 ✅ Give read only access to user1 for Table1 row no 1 to 15 from db1

 ✅ Db cache vs indexes when to use which

+✅ when should we use normalization & when not ?

+✅ Multi AZ vs Read Replica . when to use when ?

+✅ what is InnoDB MySQL DB engine ?

+✅ MySQL vs PostgreSQL? when to use which

+Difference between DELETE, TRUNCATE, DROP ?

+Database is slow suddenly. how will u identify which table is causing issue and how will u resolve ?

+Stored procedure

+Function

+Views

+Triggers

+EXPLAIN keyword

+How do you optimize a query?

+When do you denormalize?

+What are transaction isolation levels?

+Dirty read vs Phantom read?

+What is a slow query?

+Logical vs Physical backup?

+What causes deadlocks?

+How does MySQL handle concurrency?

+What is MVCC ( Multi-Version Concurrency Control ) ?